puppetlabs/puppet-docs/source/pe/2.0/accounts_user_type.markdown

 ---
-layout: default
+layout: pe2experimental
-title: "PE 2.0 Manual: The accounts::user Type"
+title: "PE 2.0 » Accounts Module » The pe_accounts::user Type"
 ---

-{% include pe_2.0_nav.markdown %}

-The `accounts::user` Type
+The `pe_accounts::user` Type
 =====

-This defined type manages a single user account.
-Many of its parameters echo those of the standard [`user` type](/references/2.6.9/type.html#user).
-Unlike the `user` type, it will also create and manage the user's home directory, create and manage a primary group with the same name as the user, manage a set of SSH public keys for the user, and optionally lock the user's account.
+This defined type is part of `pe_accounts`, a pre-built Puppet module that ships with Puppet Enterprise.
+It is available for use in your own manifests.

+The `pe_accounts::user` type declares a user account.
+It offers several benefits over Puppet's core `user` type:

+* It can create and manage the user's home directory as a Puppet resource.
+* It creates and manages a primary group with the same name as the user, even on platforms where this is not the default.
+* It can manage a set of SSH public keys for the user.
+* It can easily lock the user's account, preventing all logins.

+Puppet Enterprise uses this type internally to manage some of its own system users, but also exposes it as a public interface.

-The `accounts::user` type can be used on all of the platforms supported by Puppet Enterprise.
+The `pe_accounts::user` type can be used on all of the platforms supported by Puppet Enterprise.

+**Note:** In Puppet Enterprise 1.2, this type was called `accounts::user`; it was renamed in PE 2 to avoid namespace conflicts.
+If you are upgrading and wish to continue using the older name, the upgrader can install a wrapper module to enable it.
+See [the chapter on upgrading](./install_upgrading.html) for more details.

 ## Usage Example